The Insight Source Blog

 Preventative maintenance is set up through intervals either based on the odometer, runtime, or a date.
 Common preventative maintenance is oil changes, tire rotations, or vehicle registrations and inspections.
 Preventative maintenance also allows for record keeping of service costs, and any additional notes necessary.
 This can be extremely useful when managing various size service intervals i.e. rear end service is to be completed at 20,000 miles while transmission service is due at 25,000 miles, etc.

 Diagnostic GPS Tracking

 Some businesses have the need for pulling diagnostic information such as Diagnostic Trouble Codes (DTCs).
 This is when a GPS tracking device with diagnostic capabilities is required.
-Alerting and sending DTC information makes it known for the driver whether it’s an emergency and they should pull over, or an issue that can be addressed later.
+Alerting and sending DTC information informs the driver whether it’s an emergency and they should pull over, or an issue that can be addressed later.
 Here are some of the specific data sets you can obtain from diagnostic GPS tracking data.